peteroupc/Numbers/docs/PeterO.Numbers.ETrapException.md

     public int Error { get; }

 Gets the flag that specifies the kind of error (EContext.FlagXXX).
-This will only be one flag, such as FlagInexact or FlagSubnormal.
+This will only be one flag, such as `FlagInexact`  or FlagSubnormal.

 <b>Returns:</b>

 The flag that specifies the kind of error (EContext.FlagXXX).
-This will only be one flag, such as FlagInexact or FlagSubnormal.
+This will only be one flag, such as. `FlagInexact`  or FlagSubnormal.

 ### Result